brainupdaters/drlm-docs/docs/source/Install.rst

 Install DRLM package
 ~~~~~~~~~~~~~~~~~~~~

-:program:`The RPM package can be installed as follows (on SUSE 12.1)`
+:program:`The RPM package can be installed as follows (on SLES 12 SP1)`

 Execute the next command:
 ::